olcf/olcf-user-docs/systems/riker_user_guide.rst

 Riker enforces memory as a per-core share.
 CPU cores and memory are coupled on all nodes.
 Users can request cores or memory, but the system ties them together as equal shares and will round accordingly.

+If a job requires all the resources on a node, users can use the ``--exclusive`` flag to disable node-sharing functionality and give the job sole access to the nodes in that allocation.

 Batch (CPU) nodes
 ^^^^^^^^^^^^^^^^^